TWBug/GoldCardHenge/content/application/_index.en.md

 * Attach all relevant supporting documents.
 Documents need to correspond with the requirements based on the qualification you choose to apply.
 [Note 3](#note-3)
 * If the provided documents are not in English or Chinese, please attach a translation to English or Chinese.
 If your documents are issued by the following countries/regions, additional verification is needed:

-  * Applicants from Hong Kong and Macau may need to supply copies of resident and identity information.
+  * An overseas ROC representative office must verify documents from the following countries/regions: Afghanistan, Algeria, Bengal, Bhutan, Myanmar, Cambodia, Cameroon, Cuba, Ghana, Iran, Iraq, Laos, Nepal, Niger, Nigeria, Pakistan, Senegal, Somalia, Sri Lanka, Syria, Philippines, Thailand, Vietnam, Malaysia, and Indonesia.
+* Hong Kong and Macao applicants must download the "Hong Kong or Macao Resident Confirmation Document" and the "Residence Declaration Form for Hong Kong and Macao Residents".
+Signatures must be in Chinese.
 * Documents issued in the Mainland area have to be attested and examined by [the institutions instituted or appointed by the Executive Yuan, or non-governmental organizations](https://ws.mac.gov.tw/001/Upload/OldWeb/www.mac.gov.tw/ct5bfa.html?xItem=110586&ctNode=5946&mp=3) entrusted by the Executive Yuan (Strait Exchange Foundation) following the rule in Article 7 of "Act Governing Relations between Peoples of the Taiwan Area and the Mainland Area."
-  * An overseas ROC representative office must verify documents from the following countries/regions: Afghanistan, Algeria, Bengal, Bhutan, Myanmar, Cambodia, Cameroon, Cuba, Ghana, Iran, Iraq, Laos, Nepal, Niger, Nigeria, Pakistan, Senegal, Somalia, Sri Lanka, Syria, Philippines, Thailand, Vietnam, Malaysia, and Indonesia.

 {{< teaser prefix="4." >}}
 Payment and E-Mail Confirmation